Air Fryer Chicken Thighs

 Air Fryer Chicken Thighs Recipe Tips

-- I tested this recipe in the Cosori 5.8 quart air fryer.
-Air fryers can vary so the cook times given are estimates.
+- Air fryers can vary so the cook times given are estimates.
 The nice thing about the air fryer is that it’s easy to open it during the cooking process to check if the chicken is done.

 - If your chicken pieces are not all the same size, smaller thighs will cook faster than larger thighs.
 If some thighs are done before others, remove the pieces that are done first to a clean plate while the rest finish cooking.